 Understanding an appellate dismissal to occur upon the filing of a judgment and not the mandate is also supported by Coleman's account of the purpose of the three strikes rule.
 "The 'three strikes' provision was designed to filter out the bad claims and facilitate consideration of the good.
 To refuse to count a prior dismissal because of a pending appeal would produce a leaky filter.
 Appeals take time."
 Coleman, 135 S.Ct. at 1764.
 So does issuance of the mandate.
-A prisoner who knew that there was a period of time-one readily susceptible to extension with petitions for rehearing and petitions for writs of certiorari-has every incentive to file yet more frivolous lawsuits before the third strike becomes an "out."
-Placing the moment of the strike at the moment the mandate is issued would render the three strikes filter "leaky" in just the way the Supreme Court's decision in Coleman rejected.
+A prisoner who knew that there was a period of time-one readily susceptible to extension with petitions for rehearing and petitions for writs of certiorari-in which he could file still more lawsuits before the third strike becomes an "out" would have every incentive to issue a torrent of frivolous filings before the umpire's call became, as it were, official.
+Placing the moment of the strike at the moment the mandate is issued would therefore render the three strikes filter "leaky" in just the way the Supreme Court's decision in Coleman rejected.

-Nor can Williams argue that he did not know when he filed this lawsuit that his appeals had been dismissed on grounds that they were frivolous.
-The lengthy complaint that he has filed in this case is hand-dated on March 8, 2019, which is the same date that Williams inscribed on his lengthy motions for reconsideration from the appeal dismissals that he filed with the Second Circuit.
+Even if section 1915(g) conditioned its applicability on whether a prisoner knew the disposition of his prior actions or appeals at the time of filing a given lawsuit, Williams cannot argue he did not know the disposition of his appeals when he filed this lawsuit.
+The lengthy complaint that he filed in this case is hand-dated on March 8, 2019, which is the same date that Williams inscribed on his lengthy motions for reconsideration from the appeal dismissals that he filed with the Second Circuit.
 Compare Doc. #1 at 68, with Williams v.
-Hartford Police Dep't, No. 18-2465-cv, Docs. #92 at 11, 13 and14 (2d Cir.); Williams v.
+Hartford Police Dep't, No. 18-2465-cv, Docs. #92 at 11, 13 and 14 (2d Cir.); Williams v.
 Hartford Police Dep't, 18-3523-cv, Doc. #31 at 11, 13 and 14 (2d Cir.).
-In any event, section 1915(g) does not condition its applicability on whether a prisoner knew how many of his prior actions or appeals had been dismissed on grounds that they were frivolous, malicious, or failed to state a claim.